TehGM/Wolfringo/README.md

 ### Contributing
 In case you want to report a bug or request a feature, open a new [Issue](https://github.com/TehGM/Wolfringo/issues).

+If you want to contribute a patch or update, fork repository, implement the change, and open a pull request.

 ## License
 Copyright (c) 2020 TehGM